mbarclay/alternative-assets-fullstack/alternative-assets-frontend/README.md

 A very small and humble Cypress example has been included to demonstrate the testing of a component.
 It is by no means extensive.

+- **Ensure that the [backend API](https://github.com/mbarclay/alternative-assets-fullstack/blob/main/alternative-assets-backend/README.md) is and the frontend are running `npm run dev`, then...**

 In the shell:

 ```bash